codacy/docs/docs/codacy-api/api-tokens.md

 ## Generating and revoking project API tokens {: id="project-api-tokens"}

-You can create new project API tokens programmatically using the Codacy API endpoint [createRepositoryApiToken](https://api.codacy.com/api/api-docs#createrepositoryapitoken){: target="_blank"} or using the Codacy UI:
+You can create new project API tokens programmatically [using the Codacy API](examples/creating-project-api-tokens-programmatically.md) or using the Codacy UI:

 1. Open your repository **Settings**, tab **Integrations**.